 Bitesize ways to maximise your B&B marketing

-We’ve put together a list of easy-to-digest tips that will help you to get noticed online without biting off more than you can chew!
 You don’t have to have a marketing degree to put any of these things into action either, as they’re all really simple to implement one at a time.
-So, here are some suggestions to give you a leg up on the competition:
+So, here are some suggestions for B&B marketing you may not have tried yet:

 1. B&B Website